briankendall/xboxToVJoy/README.md

 This program also properly correlates the vJoy devices as listed by DirectInput with each connected Xbox controller, so that the Xbox controller for player 1 maps to the first vJoy device, player 2 maps to the second vJoy device, and so on.

-Dependencies: Qt 5.x, vJoy 2.0.x, DirectX 8 SDK, XInput
+Dependencies: Qt 5.x, vJoy 2.1.6 SDK, DirectX 8 SDK, XInput

+Requirements: vJoy 2.1.6, XInput